When Should You Remove a Coconut Tree in Oahu, Hawaii? Key Risk Factors to Know

 Palms have shallow, fibrous root systems.
 Once the root plate shifts, the tree rarely re-anchors itself fully.
 On sloped properties or near retaining walls, this risk increases significantly.

-We have removed many leaning palms in East Oahu and Windward areas where soil saturation during winter rains caused slow root failure.
+Oahu tree removal services have removed many leaning palms in East Oahu and Windward areas where soil becomes saturated during winter rains, causing slow root failure.
 Waiting often leads to full uprooting during the next storm.

 Key Risk Factor 2: Internal Trunk Decay